-Furthermore, the thickness of the sock can affect the amount of arch support that is provided by the shoe.
+It is also important to note that the thickness of the sock can affect the amount of arch support that is provided by the shoe.
 This is because thicker socks can compress the foot and alter the position of the arch.
-Therefore, it is important to wear the appropriate socks when trying on shoes to ensure proper fit and support.
+Therefore, it is recommended to wear the appropriate socks when trying on shoes to ensure proper fit and support.

 By taking the time to wear appropriate socks and properly test shoes, individuals with flat feet can find shoes that fit properly and provide the necessary support for their feet.
 This can help to prevent discomfort and pain and promote optimal foot health

 When shopping for shoes for flat feet, it is important to keep in mind that shoe sizes can vary significantly between different brands and manufacturers.
 In fact, a size 9 in one brand may not fit the same as a size 9 in another brand.